 You will need to be an AOW and do a pre-dive beforehand.
 The boat will moor in front of the cave and they will take a maximum of 3 divers in.
 The entrance to the cave is quite tight and to be honest I was a tiny bit terrified.
 Luckily Damulis took good care of us and it was worth the effort: you access the cave through a halocline.
 This is where sweet water from the white mountains comes in and meets the saltwater of the sea.
 Once you are through you will see that the water is crystal clear all of a sudden and you can drink it.
 In the cave, you can ascend and take your reg out and admire the beautiful stalagmites and stalactites.

 The only problem for me?
 The sweet water in the cave is about 10 degrees colder than the ocean outside.
 It took all but a few minutes and my teeth were chattering.
 Still, one of those dives I will never forget!

 Where to stay in Hora Sfakion?

-As I said, you can totally drive back and forth from Chania or stay for a couple of days and do more dives in the area.
+You can totally drive back and forth from Chania town or stay for a couple of days and do more dives in the area.
 Notos Mares can also organize a taxi boat for you to see Loutro, a cute bay a short boat ride away.